 - 1. prove competency in piano.

 - 2. achieve a 300 level in voice juries.

 - audition for and be available for casting in all Department of Theatre and Dance musical theatre productions.

-Second Language Graduation Requirement

-Since the Bachelor of Fine Arts in Theatre Arts, Musical Theatre Concentration, is a high-unit program, majors in this concentration are exempt from the Second Language Graduation Requirement.

-Lower-Division (21 units required)
+Lower Division (17 units required)

 Theatre 181 Basic Music Reading and Sight-Singing (1)

 Theatre 236A,B Fundamentals of Musical Theatre Performance (2,2)

-Theatre 241A Advanced Voice/Movement (2)

 Theatre 285 Theatrical Makeup (3)

-Technical Theatre Course:

 Theatre 276 Introduction to Stagecraft (3)

 OR Theatre 277 Introduction to Costume Design (3)

 OR Theatre 288 Introduction to Scene Design (3)

 Dance 212 Ballet II (2)

 Dance 232 Jazz II (2)

 Dance 242 Tap Dance II (2)

-Theatre 193, 293 Individual Voice Instruction (1,1)

-Upper-Division (42 units required)
+Upper Division (44 units required)

-Theatre 363A,B Acting II: Majors (3,3)
+Theatre 340A,B Acting III (3,3)

 Theatre 370A Fundamentals of Directing (3)

+Theatre 375 Seminar in Writing: Critical Techniques (3)

 Theatre 436A,B Musical Theatre Workshop (3,3)

 Theatre 437 Musical Theatre Practicum (3)

 Theatre 475A,B, or C World Theatre (3,3)

 Theatre 475E World Theatre (3)

-Theatre 477 Seminar in Writing Critical Techniques (3)

 Theatre 497 Production and Performance Projects in Theatre (1,1,1,1)

 Dance 336 Dance for Musical Theatre (3,3)

-Theatre 393, 493 Individual Voice Instruction (1,1)
+Theatre 393, 493 Individual Voice Instruction (1,1,1,1)

 Electives in the discipline of musical theatre (3 units required)

 Chosen from:

 Dance 126 Dance Improvisation (2)

 Dance 312 Ballet III (3)

 Dance 332 Jazz III (3)

-Music 184B Piano Class for Non-Music Majors (1)
+Music 184A Piano Class for Non-Music Majors (1)

 Music 365V Vocal Workshop (1)

-Theatre 310 Oral Interpretation of Shakespeare (3)

 Theatre 437A,B Musical Theatre Practicum (3,3)

-Theatre 443 Audition and Rehearsal Processes (3)

-Theatre 463A,B Acting III: Majors (3,3)

-Theatre 482 Acting IV: Camera Techniques for Actor and Director (3)

-Theatre 483 Advanced Acting Workshop (3)

-All dance technique courses maybe repeated for credit upon adviser recommendation.
+All dance technique courses may be repeated for credit upon adviser recommendation.

 BACHELOR OF ARTS IN DANCE

 The Bachelor of Arts in Dance is for students who desire an education in the art of dance.
 The mission of the dance program is to develop dance artists and to foster the skills, understanding and discipline that prepare them for the professional world.
 The curriculum combines practical training in technique, aesthetics, and critical training.
 Intensive training in Modern Dance and Ballet is complemented by improvisation, composition, dance history, kinesiology, pedagogy and performance experiences.
 The graduating student is prepared technically and creatively to work as a dance artist from the studio to the stage.
 Students entering the program must attend a placement class and an advisement session before enrolling in the major.
 It is mandatory that dance majors be assessed, evaluated and advised as to the potential for advancement in both Modern Dance and Ballet on a yearly basis.

 All degree candidates must:

 - (1) receive a "C" (2.0) or better in all course requirements

 - (2) enroll in daily technique classes

-- (3) successfully complete the fourth level of both Ballet and Modern Dance in order to graduate
+- successfully complete the fourth level of both Ballet and Modern Dance in order to graduate

 - (4) attend yearly dance assessments

 - (5) audition and be available for casting.

-Lower-Division (11 Units Required)
+Lower Division (11 units required)

 Dance 122 Modern Dance I (2)

 Dance 126 Dance Improvisation (2)

 Dance 212 Ballet II (2)

 Dance 222 Modern Dance II (2)

 Dance 226 Rhythmic Analysis (3)

-Upper-Division (39 Units Required)
+Upper Division (39 units required)

 Dance 301 Dance and Cultural Diversity (3)

 Dance 312 Ballet III (2)

 Dance 322 Modern Dance III (2)

 Dance 323A,B Dance Composition (3,3)

 Dance 324 Forces and Figures in Dance (3)

 Dance 325 Dance Theory and Criticism (3)

 Dance 372 Dance Kinesiology (3)

 Dance 412 Ballet IV (3)

 Dance 422 Modern Dance IV (3)

 Dance 423 Advanced Dance Composition (3)

 Dance 424 Dance Pedagogy (2)

 Dance 471 Creative Dance for Children (3)

 Dance 478A Production and Performance (2)

 Dance 497 Production and Performance Projects in Dance (1)

-Electives (7 Units Required)
+Electives (7 units required)

 With the approval of the appropriate departmental adviser, students complete a minimum of seven elective units, including at least one course from each category below:

 Category I: